ray-project/ray/doc/source/serve/tutorials/java.md

 :start-after: docs-calc-start
 ```

-At present, the calculation of each bank's each indicator is still in series, and just sended to Ray for execution.
+At present, the calculation of each bank's each indicator is still executed serially, and just sended to Ray for execution.
 We can make the calculation concurrent, which not only improves the calculation efficiency, but also solves the bottleneck of single machine.

 ```{literalinclude} ../../../../java/serve/src/test/java/io/ray/serve/docdemo/StrategyCalcOnRayServe.java
 :end-before: docs-parallel-calc-end